Trevor Soar: Naval career

 Soar commanded the submarines HMS Ocelot from 1987 to 1990 and HMS Talent from 1991 to 1994.
 He went on to command the frigate HMS Chatham from 1997 to 1998.
-He next appointment was ashore as Director of Naval Staff Duties at the Ministry of Defence from September 2000 to August 2002.
+His next appointment was ashore as Director of Naval Staff Duties at the Ministry of Defence from September 2000 to August 2002.
 Next appointed as commanding officer of the aircraft carrier HMS Invincible from 2002 to 2004.
 Trevor Soar was appointed Capability Manager (Precision Attack) in 2004 in the rank of rear admiral and was promoted to Chief of Materiel (Fleet), Defence Equipment & Support in the rank of vice admiral in 2007.

 Soar was promoted to admiral and appointed as Commander-in-Chief Fleet and Allied Maritime Component Commander, Northwood, on 10 June 2009.
 He also held the honorary position of Vice-Admiral of the United Kingdom from 2009 to 2012.
+His role as Allied Maritime Component Commander, Northwood was redesigned as Commander Allied Maritime Command in 2010.

 In an October 2012 article, the Sunday Times alleged that Soar was among several retired military leaders who had offered to lobby and influence MPs and government defence ministers on behalf of arms firms.
 He resigned, after admitting he had to be slightly careful of lobbying ministers.
 "There's no reason I can't see them but there's again some criteria on that."
-However he claimed that he had not broken Whitehall rules.
+However, he claimed that he had not broken Whitehall rules.